nuodb/nuodb-compose/README.md

      ⠿ Network nuodb_net          Error                                                                                                                                                0.0s
     failed to remove network df0df85905b1702fea9c1a20a1142b9f4ff85f07844087b520f072c8a6af5e68: Error response from daemon: error while removing network: network nuodb_net id df0df85905b1702fea9c1a20a1142b9f4ff85f07844087b520f072c8a6af5e68 has active endpoints
     ```

+    If you think that the network _should_ have been deleted, then run the `docker compose ... down` command once more.
+    If the end-points have now been successfully deleted, the network delete will now succeed.